Here are some great ideas and resources to help keep you and your family amused and connected to books and reading.

 DANCE LIKE YOU JUST DON’T CARE!

-Back in February, Easingwold kids enjoyed a fabulous Indian dance workshop in the library with professional dancers from the Leeds-based Balbir Singh Dance Company.
+Earlier in the year, Easingwold kids enjoyed a fabulous Indian dance workshop in the library with professional dancers from the Leeds-based Balbir Singh Dance Company.
 The company also graced the town more recently with a scintillating and sell-out summer outdoor performance under the library’s willow tree.

 BSDC now brings classical Indian dance, ballet and other dance styles to the comfort and chaos of your very own living room via their rather whizzy online learning platform for children across the UK.
 ‘BSDC For Schools‘ provides a series of online dance tutorials and games via a dedicated YouTube channel and with social media interactions with families.